-The purchase fee option you choose will affect your costs.
+The purchase fee option you choose to provide compensation to your advisor will affect your costs.
 For details on purchase fee options, see Section 8.2.

 Management fees and expenses are deducted from the segregated funds.
 These fees and expenses are called the management expense ratio ("MER").
 The MER is shown on the fund facts for each fund and fund class.

 The MER is deducted before the unit value is calculated.
-For details on the fees and expenses paid by the funds, see Section 11.7.
+For details on the fees and expenses paid by the funds, see Section 11.8.